Kirk–Holden war: Legal consequences and Holden's impeachment

-Meanwhile, Conservatives demanded Holden's impeachment, and on December 9 Orange County legislator Frederick N. Strudwick—himself a Klan leader—introduced eight articles of impeachment in the North Carolina House of Representatives.
+In his opening address to the new legislature, Holden made overtures for political conciliation but defended his use of the militia as necessary to maintain law and order.
+Regardless, Conservatives demanded Holden's impeachment, and on December 9 Orange County legislator Frederick N. Strudwick—himself a Klan leader—introduced eight articles of impeachment in the North Carolina House of Representatives.
 The first article accused Holden of falsely declaring a state of insurrection in Alamance County to "stir up civil war, and subvert personal and public liberty, and the Constitution of said State".
 The second article stated the same concerning Caswell County.
 The last six items concerned various issues, including the unlawful detention of 102 men (namely including Turner), the suspension of the writ of habeas corpus, and the misuse of state funds for the militia.
 The impeachment resolution was referred to the House Judiciary Committee and promptly adopted.
 On December 19, the House voted 60 to 46 to impeach the governor.
-Chief Justice Pearson then set about creating a court of impeachment.
-(Note: An additional article impeachment was adopted by the House on February 9, 1871, accusing Holden of conspiring with George William Swepson to defraud the state with false railroad bonds.
-It was ultimately not revealed to the public or tried in the Senate for fear of implicating some state senators involved in the ongoing impeachment trial.)
+Most black representatives opposed impeachment, and 17 of them signed a joint "Address to the Colored People of North Carolina" warning that, "When Gov. Holden is disposed of those whom he protected will be the next victims."
+(Note: An additional article impeachment was adopted with a large majority by the House, including support from three black representatives, on February 9, 1871, accusing Holden of conspiring with George William Swepson to defraud the state with false railroad bonds.
+It was ultimately not tried in the Senate for fear of implicating some state senators involved in the ongoing impeachment trial.)

 In preparation for the impeachment trial scheduled to begin in January 1871, Holden handed over governing authority to Lieutenant Governor Tod Robinson Caldwell.
-On 23 January Holden's defense team issued the governor's formal response to the articles of impeachment.
+Chief Justice Pearson set about creating a court of impeachment.
+On January 23, Holden's defense team issued the governor's formal response to the articles of impeachment.
 He defended his decision to proclaim a state of insurrection in Caswell and Alamance counties, arguing it was necessary to protect the lives of citizens, and included a 12-page supplement documenting Klan actions in the Piedmont.
 His responses to the other articles were shorter, though he maintained that he had acted legally.
 He also noted that Bergen's decision to arrest Turner was taken without his authorization.